pythonph/links/README.md

 A sticky for Python resources (guides, tutorials, books, etc) that aims to answer FAQs posted in the [PythonPH facebook group](https://www.facebook.com/groups/pythonph/).

 #### Q: I have no prior programming background.
 I have no idea where to start.
 Any suggestions?
-A: Check out this ["So you want to learn to code" guide](http://williln.github.io/)
+A: Check out this ["So you want to learn to code" guide](http://williln.github.io/).
+It contains resources that will help you learn Python and Django.

 #### Q: I'm looking for Python resources, where can I find them?
 A: Check out the list below: